Post No. 9.

 8) Tempo de con Fuoco is "at a speed that's with fire."
 But this is not a return to the con fuoco theme, but instead a sped-up rehashing of the very first theme.
 The villain is enjoying his spoils, and believes that he has won.
 But then he sees that the hero was not defeated as hoped, and is now coming out of his hole to defeat him once and for all.
 Enraged, he sends everything he has against the hero's small resistance.
 But the hero is clever, and he gains the upper hand in the battle--hence the tonal shift from C minor to E-flat major.
 And then the hero and the villain are fighting hand-to-hand in a precarious position.
 Stakes are high--the winner of this fight will swiftly win the battle.
 And then the hero strikes down his enemy and the war is won.
 He and his friends celebrate and step in to fill the role that the villain had before, only now with justice and solid leadership.

 Thank you for reading.
-Now you should go listen to my concerto--the link to musescore is https://musescore.com/user/8661166/scores/3203586.
-And when it goes live on YouTube soon, I will add in the link to that too.
-Hope you enjoy!
+Now you should go listen to my concerto--the link to YouTube is https://www.youtube.com/watch?v=dk_vpLb7hhY

 Thanks for praying, everyone!
 Then, now, and every day in the future.
 And I'll make sure to do the same for you.